mbg615/CS-201/README.md

 # CS-201
-This repository holds most of the code I write during my Computer Science 201 class at the University of Alabama.
+This repository holds most of the code I wrote during my Computer Science 201 class at the University of Alabama.

 ## Projects